Tower of Terror II: Records

 At the time of opening, in January 1997, the Tower of Terror was the tallest and fastest roller coaster in the world.
 The ride held this title by itself for two months until it was superseded by in height by a twin-tracked version named Superman: The Escape (since similarly rethemed as Superman: Escape from Krypton), located at Six Flags Magic Mountain in the United States.
 Although the ride experience of the two rides is identical, the structure of Superman: The Escape is slightly taller.
 The title of the World's Fastest Roller Coaster was shared between the two rides for the next four years until Dodonpa at Fuji-Q Highland opened in December 2001.
 The title of the World's Tallest Roller Coaster Drop remained for a longer period of time.
-In 2003, defunct Top Thrill Dragster opened at Cedar Point with a drop 21 m taller than the drop of the Tower of Terror.
+In 2003, Top Thrill Dragster opened at Cedar Point with a drop 21 m taller than the drop of the Tower of Terror.

 When it was removed, Tower of Terror II was still the fourth-tallest, the fifth-fastest, and had the third-longest drop among steel roller coasters in the world.